seldak/nd209-map-my-world/README.md

-# nd209-go-chase-it
+# nd209-where-am-i
 This is a ROS project, part of the Udacity Robotics Nanodegree program.
+This was developed under ROS Kinetic.

 # Build
 Go to your catkin workspace: